How is Zeffy free?

 13. Target

-Target's corporate giving program offers support for disaster relief and local families.
+Target's financial grants program offers support for disaster relief and local families.

 Mission Affinity

 Target focuses on building financial stability and advancing racial equity.
-It also aims to support sustainable economic opportunities for families in need.
-It even offers crisis and disaster relief to communities.
+It also aims to support sustainable economic opportunities for families in need and offers crisis and disaster relief to communities.

 Other Giving Programs

-• Great Gift Together: Holiday partnership between local nonprofits and stores across the country to provide essentials and holiday gifts to families in need.
+• Great Gift Together: Holiday partnership between local nonprofits and stores nationwide to provide essentials and holiday gifts to needy families.

 • Target Circle: Members earn a vote for every trip to the Target store that they can use to direct where corporate donations to nonprofits go in their community.
 Funds are awarded based on the percentage of votes received.